Xacobeo or Holy Year

 On our Special Feast Day Last 100km “Xacobeo” Tour you will have the chance to be in Santiago de Compostela on the most important night of the year – for the fiesta of Saint James!
 You will also be part of one of the biggest Holy Year, as one has not taken place in 11 years.

 Join us for fireworks, street parties and the most unforgettable atmosphere in the city.
 The Cathedral has a very special mass on the 25th and hopefully we will get to see the amazing giant silver Botafumeiro or incense burner swung across the Cathedral.

-To top it off, we finish your Camino de Santiago with a stay and dinner in the famous Parador Hostal dos Reis Católicos; along with special seats to view the fireworks and celebration in the Plaza de Obradoiro!
+To top it off, we finish your Camino de Santiago with dinner in the famous Parador Hostal dos Reis Católicos; along with special seats to view the fireworks and celebration in the Plaza de Obradoiro!

 If you don’t want to join us for the Special Feast Day Tour and would prefer less pilgrims when you enter Santiago de Compostela, we run many other fully-guided Camino de Santiago tours during the Holy Year in 2021.
 Or you could plan a self-guided Camino de Santiago tour.
 We can also help you chose a quieter time of the year during Xacobeo, or a less busy Camino path to take such as the Camino Portuguese, or the Camino del Norte.

-We are really looking forward to enjoying the Xacobeo or Holy Year in 2021.
-Hopefully, even more pilgrims will be able to make their Way to Santiago de Compostela in the upcoming year.
+We are really looking forward to enjoying the Xacobeo or Holy Year.
+Hopefully, even more pilgrims will be back on the trail and make their Way to Santiago de Compostela.
 Buen Camino!